ad-si/RosettaGit/content/drafts/talk_anagrams.md

 ::::: Dear Sir,

 ::::: Am I really producing the impression of a kidster that needs to be led by the hand in the wonderland of computers?
 That sounds like a complement to me, regarding my age.
 Do I need to have Python or Perl6 or Mathematica installed on my PC to estimate or admire the efficiency of their solutions?
-Or do I need to have Brainf*** or LOLCODE installed to spend a couple of minutes laughing at their code out loud of sheer amusement?
+Or do I need to have Brainfuck or LOLCODE installed to spend a couple of minutes laughing at their code out loud of sheer amusement?
 Are my own sight or judgement failing me when I'm looking at somebody else's code?
 No, they aren't.
 Why?
 Because while either admiring or laughing, I'm not really interested in using but any of them for my own work.
 That's why I'm taking the authenticity of their solutions for granted.
 And I rely on people's common sense to be able to stand sanity checks of all sorts whenever anyone asks them to demonstrate their code ''in vivo''.

 ::::: Further, I've got nothing against having a couple or two moderators at a site of this size but I will not stand that sort of a-good-cop-and-a-bad-cop attitude.
 It wasn't I who started this discussion in the first place and it wasn't I who took the liberty of jumping to conclusions what's wrong and what's right with and for FBSL.
 And all that from a man who gave up all hope for a language of his own long, long ago.
 Neither will I stand that didactic tone and let the bearer of the voice get away with it.
 For all I care, Paddy may just blame me, or rather his own self, for my not being able to understand his particular sort of English humor.